nachazo78/Nachazo_OLD_machine_Script_from_DNXDOScript/README.md

 Al the work is from Deen0X.
 I change some scripts to use in my old windows 10 PC/allinOne/Notebooks.
-For example scheduled task script is enabled because i use scheduled task for running scripts ;)

 ## Changes